jdeolive/geotools-old/docs/tutorial/feature/csv2shp.rst

    :start-after: </properties>
    :end-before: <repositories>

-ote that the jars mentioned above will pull in a host of other dependencies (such as the hsql database driver).
+Note that the jars mentioned above will pull in a host of other dependencies (such as the hsql database driver).

 Main Application
 ----------------